Q:

 A:

 In organic chemistry, the conversion of phenol to aniline involves the conversion of a hydroxyl group (-OH) to an amino group (-NH₂).
-This process can be achieved by the following steps:
+But This process is able to be achieved by the following steps:

 3. Specific operation steps

 Iron powder provides H and electrons in dilute hydrochloric acid, reducing adjacent groups in phenylsulfates.
-The hydroxyl group on the benzene ring is activated under acidic conditions, which is convenient for Fe atom to attack and generate aniline.
-The reaction is a typical reduction reaction under acidic conditions, with mild conditions and simple operation.
+For instance The hydroxyl group on the benzene ring is activated under acidic conditions, which is convenient to Fe atom to attack and generate aniline.
+The interaction is a typical reduction interaction under acidic conditions, with mild conditions and simple operation.

-Aniline is an important chemical, widely used in dyes, drugs and pesticides and other fields.
-The method of preparing aniline from phenol has the advantages of simple steps, mild conditions and low cost, and is especially suitable for industrial production.
+Aniline is an crucial chemical, broadly applied in dyes, drugs and pesticides and other fields.
+The method of preparing aniline from phenol has the advantages of simple steps, mild conditions and low cost, and is especially suitable to manufacturing production.
+I've found that In summary, phenol is able to be efficiently converted to aniline by hydroxyl activation and iron powder reduction under acidic conditions.
+But This method isn't only practical, however also provides an crucial reference to subsequent organic synthesis.

 Cancel submit